Generative View Stitching: Experimental Details

 \subsection{Implementation Details}

-\paragraph{Diffusion-Forcing Backbone} In this paper, we evaluate all sampling methods using the same backbone model: an open-sourced Diffusion-Forcing Transformer model that supports camera-conditioned video generation and is trained on the RealEstate10K dataset~\citep{zhou2018re10k}.
-The full implementation details of this backbone can be found in~\cite{song2025historyguidedvideodiffusion}, but we repeat the most relevant points for completeness' sake.
+\paragraph{Backbone Diffusion Models} In this paper, we evaluate all sampling methods on three different backbone diffusion models: one Diffusion-Forcing (DF) backbone (see Table~\ref{table:video_main}) and two DF-\textit{free} backbones (see Tables~\ref{table:baseline_comparisons_BD} and~\ref{table:baseline_comparisons_FS}).
+All three backbones support camera-conditioned video generation, are trained on the RealEstate10K dataset~\citep{zhou2018re10k}, and are opensourced by~\citet{song2025historyguidedvideodiffusion}.
+The two DF-free backbones are each trained with frame-level binary-dropout (BD) diffusion, which is fully compatible with every component of GVS, and full-sequence (FS) diffusion (uniform noise levels across all frames), which is compatible with GVS, \textit{except} for Omni Guidance.
+The full implementation details of these backbones can be found in~\citet{song2025historyguidedvideodiffusion}, but we repeat the most relevant points for completeness' sake:

-This backbone model is a U-ViT~\citep{hoogeboom2023simplediffusionendtoenddiffusion} that accepts $8 \times 256 \times 256$ video inputs.
+All three backbones share the same U-ViT architecture~\citep{hoogeboom2023simplediffusionendtoenddiffusion} (with 459M parameters) that accepts $8 \times 256 \times 256$ video inputs.
 All conditioning signals \textit{i.e.}, per-frame noise levels and camera poses, are injected into the model via Adaptive LayerNorm.
 Importantly, camera conditioning is injected by first computing \textit{relative} poses with respect to the first frame and then transforming them into high-dimensional ray encodings.

 \paragraph{Sampling} For history-guided autoregressive sampling~\citep{song2025historyguidedvideodiffusion}, we use the default hyperparameters from its open-sourced implementation: a deterministic DDIM sampler, which corresponds to setting $\sigma^k = 0$ in Eq.~\ref{eqn:denoising_step}, with a linear denoising step schedule over 50 sampling steps (the number of training denoising steps is 1000), a history guidance scale of 4, which controls the joint guidance on history and camera conditioning, 4 history frames per context window, and a stabilization level of 0.02.